cozy/cozy-bar/README.md

 - `isInvertedTheme`: To make the icon of Cozy(`icon-cozy-home.svg`) compatible with an inverted theme
 - `isPublic`: To show the public version of the Bar
 - `onLogout`: A callback to react to the logout of the user
+- `disableInternalStore`: Allow to disable the internal store of the Bar

 ## Customizing the content of the bar